yiren-jian/LabelHalluc/README.md

 This repo was tested with Ubuntu 18.04.5 LTS, Python 3.6, PyTorch 1.4.0, and CUDA 10.1.
 You will need at least 32GB RAM and 22GB VRAM (i.e. two Nvidia RTX-2080Ti) for running full experiments in this repo.

+It's also tested on a machine with Python 3.6, PyTorch 1.10 and CUDA 11, with RTX A6000 (conda environment for this configuration is provided in `labelhalluc.yml`).

 ## Download Data
 The data we used here is preprocessed by the repo of [MetaOptNet](https://github.com/kjunelee/MetaOptNet), Please find the renamed versions of the files in below link by [RFS](https://github.com/WangYueFt/rfs).